Franklin Avenue/Botanic Garden station: Creation of a free transfer

-The station deteriorated over the years as the New York City Transit Authority considered whether to abandon or rehabilitate the station and the line.
+In April 1993, the New York State Legislature agreed to give the MTA $9.6 billion for capital improvements.
+Some of the funds would be used to renovate nearly one hundred New York City Subway stations, including Botanic Garden.
+The station had deteriorated over the years as the New York City Transit Authority considered whether to abandon or rehabilitate the station and the Franklin Avenue Line.
 Support in the Bedford-Stuyvesant and Crown Heights communities persuaded the city to rebuild the line from July 1998 to September 1999.
 A transfer to Franklin Avenue on the IRT Eastern Parkway Line was added via a passageway that connects the Franklin Avenue-bound platform to the IRT mezzanine.
 Prior to the rehabilitation project, only a portion of the station was in the tunnel, as the platforms were longer and continued outdoors.

+In July 2025, the MTA announced that it would install elevators at 12 stations, including both Franklin Avenue–Medgar Evers College and Botanic Garden, as part of its 2025–2029 capital program.
+The elevators would make the stations fully compliant with the Americans with Disabilities Act of 1990.

 Station layout

 Exits

 Due to the free transfer passageway, all exits serve all platforms.
 From the Franklin Avenue Line station, there is a staircase to the south side of Eastern Parkway between Franklin Avenue and Classon Avenue.
 From the Eastern Parkway Line station, there are staircases to the northeast and southeast corners of Eastern Parkway and Franklin Avenue, and to the north and south side malls of Eastern Parkway to the east of Franklin Avenue.